 2. What is Smoke Testing?

 Smoke Testing is a type of testing that enables software development companies to verify the stability of the solution.
 It helps the testing team to serve all the software testing prerequisites and also allows them to proceed with further testing.
-This type of software testing is unique as it can be performed universally for every new app.
+This type of software testing method is unique as it can be performed universally for every new app.
 In clear terms, across every new build.
 In simple terms, smoke testing enables verifying whether the critical features are necessary or not.
-For instance, if a rapid regression test is conducted for major functions, it will assist the software testing team with useless test processes and this means that it decreases the project costs.
+For instance, if a rapid regression testing is conducted for major functions, it will assist the software testing team with useless test processes and this means that it decreases the project costs.

 So after the software is verified in a smoke test, it is ready for formal testing.
 And each type of software build comes with data files, libraries, engineered components, and reusable modules.
 All of them are needed for the implementation of different functions.